DirectRTX/Simple-Ad-Network/README.md

 `https://example.com/admin.php?secretkey=XXXXXXXXXX`

 Replace `example.com` with your domain and `XXXXXXXXXX` with whatever you set the variable `adminkey` to in your `config.php` file.
 This secret key is used to prevent anyone from access your admin dashboard.
 However, even if someone gained access to it, there's very little damage they could actually to.
-The admin area was main designed for monitoring everything.
+The admin area was mainly designed for monitoring.

 ## Start Promoting Your Network!